 Soak the breadcrumbs in a small amount of milk.

 Use a combination of ground beef and pork for the perfect balance of flavor and fat.
-Toss the meat with breadcrumbs and Italian seasoning.
+Toss the meat with soaked breadcrumbs, eggs, cheese and Italian seasoning.

 Gently form the meatballs into even balls.
-Brown them in the dutch oven over medium heat.
-They will firm up.
+Brown them in the Dutch oven over medium heat.
+They will be fragile at first but will firm up a bit as they cook.

-Layer the flavors beginning with adding aromatics to the dutch oven right alongside the meatballs (bay leaves, red pepper flakes, Italian seasoning, salt and pepper).
+Layer the flavors right alongside the meatballs (bay leaves, red pepper flakes, Italian seasoning, salt and pepper).

-Use a combination of tomato paste and crushed canned tomatoes to create a flavorful Italian tomato sauce.
-The meatballs will get poached in the liquid and absorb so much of the juices.
+Use a combination of tomato paste and crushed canned tomatoes to create a flavorful Italian tomato sauce with all the beefy juices.
+The meatballs will get poached in the liquid, which will keep them moist and succulent.

 Be prepared for clingy and sticky.
 Minimum handling is in the rule book for making tender meatballs.
 Therefore, try to work quickly while the meat is cold.
 Try using an ice cream scoop with a handle release for a uniform size.
 Once they are formed, try not to move them too much or they will fall apart.
 Browning them will cause them to firm up just a bit, so take care when flipping over.
 If a meatball breaks, just leave it alone so it can make your sauce richer with flavor.